AP EXPLAINS: San Francisco race raises ranked-choice voting

 A dozen city and county governments use this kind of system, according to FairVote, a nonpartisan electoral reforms group based in Maryland.
 A few San Francisco Bay Area cities use the system, including Oakland.
 It’s also used in Portland, Maine, and in the Minnesota cities of Minneapolis and St, Paul.

-Four other jurisdictions are set to use ranked-choice voting, including the state of Maine in its primary on Tuesday where there are four federal and state races with at least three candidates.
+Four other jurisdictions are set to use ranked-choice voting, including the state of Maine in its June 12 primary where there are four federal and state races with at least three candidates.
 Races include the Democratic and Republican primaries for Maine governor.

 Cambridge, Massachusetts, has elected slates of city council and school board using an at-large form of ranked-choice voting since 1941.